cesium-tv/videosrc/README.rst

 Timcast
 *******
-Uses pyppeteer to login and scrape video urls, then fetches video data from Rumble.
+Uses pyppeteer to login then uses the authentication cookie with aiohttp_scraper to scrape video urls, then fetches video data from Rumble.

 Twitter
 *******